pingiun/BAPC2018-website/index.md

 ### During the contest

 The scorebord will be available live during the contest [here](/results.html).
-A livestream of the award ceremony will be available on the homepage after the contest ends.
+A livestream of the award ceremony will be available on the homepage after the contest itself has ended.

+### Semi-live and live contest for non-participants

+Furthermore, there will be a semi-live contest hosted by one of the DOMjudge developers at [contest.domjudge.org](http://contest.domjudge.org/).
+Anyone can self-register already, but the contest will start 30 minutes after the live contest has started.
+For people attending locally, there will be the possibility to participate on the live DOMjudge server at the same time as the participants.

 ### Previous contests